 How do conversation ads affect brand perception?

 When done well, conversation ads significantly boost brand trust because they demonstrate willingness to engage directly with the community.
 However, poorly executed ads (ignored comments, aggressive sales language) can damage perception.
+Review advertising on reddit pros and cons to understand the full impact.

 Are conversation ads more expensive than feed ads?